 George Washington’s Home Town, Fredericksburg

 Fredericksburg is one of America’s most historic and intriguing cities.
 But few know this is where George Washington grew up.
-After a lively and fun trolley tour introduces you to this gem of a town you’ll go over to Ferry Farm and see where young George lived as a boy through his teenage years.
+After a lively and fun trolley tour introduces you to this gem of a town you’ll go over to Ferry Farm in Stafford County and see where young George lived as a boy through his teenage years.
 Read more.

 Lincoln Walk by Segway of Richmond

 This two-hour guided tour covers Lincoln’s path in Richmond, discusses the making of the movie and Lincoln’s impact on the city today.
 Stops include the James River, the Virginia State Capitol, the White House of the Confederacy, Historic Tredegar Iron Works and the only statue of Lincoln in the South among others.
 Read more.